-The staggering costs linked to the lack of clean cooking solutions and services emphasize the pressing need for coordinated efforts at both national and regional levels to assist households lacking modern energy cooking services in advancing to high tiers of access.
-Enhancing efforts towards clean cooking can positively impact other development goals such as poverty and hunger eradication, as well as land restoration, as gender equality, public health and mitigation of climate change effects are examples of the benefits of addressing the cost of inaction.
+The staggering costs linked to the lack of clean cooking solutions and services emphasize the pressing need for coordinated efforts at both national and regional levels to assist households relying on polluting fuels to advance to higher tiers of access.
+Enhancing efforts towards clean cooking can positively impact a wide range of other development goals such as poverty and hunger eradication, land restoration, gender equality, public health and mitigation of climate change effects.